joshuawwright/ngx-autosize-input/README.md

 An Angular directive that automatically adjusts the width of an input element to its content.
 Unlike other auto-grow directives, it is unique because it both shrinks and increases the width based on the content.

 ## Versions
-Moving forward this libraries major version will match it's compatible version.
+The major version will match the Angular major version going forward (Angular 10+).
 For example version 10, will work for Angular 10.

 ## Stack Blitz Demo
 https://stackblitz.com/edit/ngx-autosize-input-10?file=src/app/app.component.html